 Independent Review Mechanisms, (i.e. the judiciary), confers the power to review and provide redress, as needed

-The group proposes to strengthen the existing independent review process suggesting improvements to its accessibility and affordability, and process design including establishment of a standing panel with binding outcomes.
+The group proposes to strengthen the existing independent review process suggesting improvements to its accessibility and affordability, and process design including establishment of a standing panel capable of issuing binding outcomes.
 The IRP panel decisions would be guided by ICANN's Mission, Commitments and Core Values.

 This section of the public comment report details the key recommendations upon which the CCWG-Accountability would like to receive input from the community.
 These recommendations do not reflect CCWG-Accountability consensus at this point.